 What if I moved a page or changed its URL?

 If a page's address changes, any old links pointing to it will create a 404 error.
-We can set up a redirect, which automatically sends visitors from the old URL to the new one.
-Redirects also help preserve any search engine rankings the old page had built up.
-Just let us know if a page was renamed or moved and we'll handle it.
+We can set up a redirect, that will send users to the new link.
+It also helps reserve any search engine rankings the old page had built up.